yojimbo87/ArangoDB-NET/docs/BasicUsage.md

 JSON objects are by default represented as `Dictionary<string, object>`.
 In order to simplify the usage of dictionaries (aka documents), driver comes equipped with embedded [dictator library](https://github.com/yojimbo87/dictator) which provide helpful set of methods to provide easier way to handle data stored in these objects.
 Dictator also provides methods for [conversion](https://github.com/yojimbo87/dictator#convert-document-to-strongly-typed-object) of documents to generic objects and [vice versa](https://github.com/yojimbo87/dictator#convert-strongly-typed-object-to-document).
 Custom classes can also take advantage of several [property attributes](https://github.com/yojimbo87/dictator#property-attributes).

 Internal serialization and deserialization of JSON documents is done by embedded [fastJSON library](http://www.codeproject.com/Articles/159450/fastJSON) which functionality is accessible through `Arango.fastJSON` namespace.

+## Serialization options

+`ASettings.JsonParameters` static property can be used to set custom serialization options which are provided by [fastJSON](http://www.codeproject.com/Articles/159450/fastJSON) library.
+By default all options are set to their default values except `UseFastGuid` which is set to false in order to serialize Guid type values in string format.
+Advantage of this approach is the ability to, for example, explicitely set `UseValuesOfEnums` to true value which will result in Enum type fields being stored as integers instead of strings.

 ## Document ID, key and revision